rafaelmaiach/myreads/README.md

 ## Walkthrough the project
 When I started the project I knew that I wanted to give my best to it and not just make it but learn new things, mainly about [performance](#thinking-about-performance) and below are the learns I got after finishing it.

-### Migrating from third-parties boilerplates to my own boilerplate
+### Migrating from third-party boilerplates to my own boilerplate

 **CRA:** I started the project using the [create-react-app](https://github.com/facebook/create-react-app) boilerplate as it is simple to use.
 Everything was going well until I build the project to production.
 I didn't like the bundle it generated and even ejecting the boilerplate to have access to its hidden scripts, I wasn't satisfied, so I changed to [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).